What is the book of Enoch?

 And at its close shall be elected the elect righteous of the eternal plant of righteousness, to receive sevenfold instruction concerning all His creation.

-Catholicism and Islam arose during this week.
+Catholicism (325 AD) and Islam (7th Century AD) arose during this week.
 Most certainly an apostate generation.

 Pagan rituals and beliefs mixed with Christianity by the Catholic church, and Islam was a false religion that sprouted.